MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 ## Create the manifest

-Now that you're done with your entity schemas, you're going to create your manifest document.
-The manifest will reference your entity schemas and act as the entry point to your entities.
+Now that you're done with your entity schemas, you're going to create the manifest document.
+The manifest references your entity schemas and acts as the entry point to your entities.
 Do note that the manifest file should end with the *.manifest.cdm.json* extension.

 Here's the *clickstream.manifest.cdm.json*, under the *clickstream* folder: